CDAC-HPC-Technologies/HPC-Tutor/README.md

         DEBUG: Set to True for development.

         Configure your database settings (e.g., DATABASE_URL).
 For simplicity with SQLite, you can often leave the default.

+        Terminal_IFRAME_URL: Edit the terminal URL after the terminal installation step which is mentioned in terminal shell integration
 ```
 5. Apply Database Migrations
 ```

 This step sets up the necessary database tables.